lame/SayInterview/README.md

 ```

-## How to Run
+## Cargo Allocation Usage
 1. Clone the rpository from [GitHub](https://github.com/rkk09c/TrueCarInterview)
 2. Spin up API:
-  1. Create Python3 Environment:
+  1. Create Python2.x Environment:
-       * Make sure you have Python3.4 installed, if not visit [Python installation documentation](https://www.python.org/downloads/) and download the latest version of Python3
+       * Make sure you have Python2.x installed, if not visit [Python installation documentation](https://www.python.org/downloads/) and download the latest version of Python2
        * Naviget to ```SayInterview``` root directory
-       * Create a Python3 virtualenvironment:
+       * Create a Python2 virtualenv:

            ```
-           python3 -m venv env
+           virtualenv -p path/to/python2.7 env
            ```

        * Start the virtual environment with: